Chk2/PhpPrimeFactors/README.md

 PhpPrimeFactors
 ===============

-UUncle Bob's incremental algorithm demonstration with prime factors
+Uncle Bob's incremental algorithm demonstration with prime factors

-> As the Tests get more Specific, the Code gets more Generic
+> As the Tests get more Specific, the Code gets more Generic :P
-> -- Uncle Bob
+> -- <cite>Uncle Bob</cite>